perseas/Pyrseas/docs/foreign.rst

 User Mapping
 ------------

-:class:`UserMapping` is derived from :class:`DbObject` and represents a `PostgreSQL user mapping of a user to a foreign server
+:class:`UserMapping` is derived from :class:`~pyrseas.dbobject.DbObject` and represents a `PostgreSQL user mapping of a user to a foreign server
 <http://www.postgresql.org/docs/current/static/sql-createusermapping.html>`_.

 .. autoclass:: UserMapping